juxor/afaq/markdown/biblio.md

 Knowledge**, Basic, New York, 1965.

-Preston, Paul, **The coming of the Spanish Civil War: reform, reaction, and revolution in the Second Republic**, 2nd Ed., Routledge, London/New York, 1994.
+Preston, Paul, **The coming of the Spanish Civil War: reform, reaction, and revolution in the Second Republic**, 2nd ed., Routledge, London/New York, 1994.

-Preston, Paul (Ed.), **Revolution and War in Spain 1931-1939**, Methuen, London, 1984.
+Preston, Paul (ed.), **Revolution and War in Spain 1931-1939**, Methuen, London, 1984.

 Prychitko, David L., **Markets, Planning and Democracy: essays after the